 --user option.
 The advantage is that you don’t need root access to the system you’re working on.

-So, the most recommended way to install Jupyter Lab is:
+So, the most recommended way to install Jupyter Lab is to use the pip install command:

 If you only want Jupyter Notebook, use this instead: